 In my career, I have worked with a number of teachers whom I consider to be exceptional in their ability to engage the most resistant learners in the learning environment.
 Over time, I noticed these teachers had some interesting practices and intriguing characteristics, which inspired me to write a thesis on the topic.

 Teachers are known to be one of the most significant factors influencing educational engagement.
-My thesis presents findings from a qualitative research project into the beliefs, practices, and knowledge of exemplary teachers of New Zealand’s most disengaged secondary school students.
+My Masters thesis presents findings from a qualitative research project into the beliefs, practices, and knowledge of exemplary teachers of New Zealand’s most disengaged secondary school students.
 I had two research questions:

 - What are the understandings, beliefs and practices of highly effective teachers of at-risk secondary students?